 Our research questions suggest that we are basically making an attempt to understand innovative performance in terms of the possible causal structure among a number of indicators (variables), considering a set of common underlying dimensions or factors.
 Therefore, factor analysis is applied to examine our research questions.
 The results of this analysis will only be reported

-• Means and standard deviations for the sample as sub-samples
+Table 2 Means and standard deviations for the sample as a whole and sub-samples